RFS Endorsement Process

 Run for Something is currently accepting endorsement applications from candidates who meet all of the following guidelines:

-• For a local office or state legislative office (we do not endorse for US Congress, US President, statewide elections, or Democratic party positions);
+- For a local office or state legislative office (we do not endorse for U.S. Congress, U.S. President, statewide elections, or political party positions);

-• Running for the first, second, or third time (and not running for re-election to the same seat, unless previously endorsed by RFS).
+- Running for the first, second, or third time

 Why these guidelines?

-• We focus on candidates aged 40 or under because this demographic is underrepresented in elected office and among voters.
-Our philosophy of “you can’t be what you can’t see” means that with more young, diverse, progressive Democrats on the ballot, more of our endorsed candidates’ peers and future voters will be seen and heard in our representative democracy.
+- We focus on candidates aged 40 or under because this demographic is underrepresented in elected office and among voters.
+Our philosophy of “you can’t be what you can’t see” means that with more young, diverse, progressive candidates on the ballot, more of our candidates’ peers and voters will be seen and heard in our representative democracy.

-• Our focus on newer candidates is because running for office is tough and mysterious as a newcomer.
+- Our focus on younger candidates is because running for office is tough and mysterious as a newcomer.
 RFS is here to help support new candidates learning how to run a campaign.

 What the RFS team is looking for in an endorsement application:

-• Heart & hustle.
-In many cases our candidates are not the top fundraisers, but they will care the most and be the hardest workers.
-We support candidates who will do whatever it takes (within reason and 100% within the constraints of the law) to win their elections and do their absolute best each and every day.
+- Heart & hustle.
+In many cases, our candidates are not the top fundraisers, but they will care the most and work the hardest.
+We support candidates who will do whatever it takes (within reason and 100% within the constraints of the law) to win their elections and do their absolute best each and every day for their communities.
 Our candidates are on Team “Get Shit Done.”

 If you need help with any of these benchmarks, join one of our Candidate Intro calls.
 You’ll hear from our staff about how RFS supports candidates, and there is time for Q&A at the end of the call.